March Madness Sweet Sixteen

 In basketball, the Sweet Sixteen is the name for the regional semifinal round of the NCAA Tournament.
 First, a team must qualify for the tournament.
 There are 68 Division I men’s basketball teams fighting for 16 spots in the Sweet Sixteen.
 If a team plays in the First Four, they must win their game to advance to the Round of 64.
 From there, a team must win two more games to make the Sweet Sixteen.

-Put simply, a team must win either two, or three games (if in the First Four) at the start of the tournament to get to this round.
+Put simply, a team must win either two or three games (if in the First Four) at the start of the tournament to get to the Sweet Sixteen.
 It is special because it marks the halfway point of the tournament.
 If a team wins in the Sweet Sixteen, they only need to win two more games to make it to the National Championship.